Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Forbidden induced subgraph characterization of word-representable co-bipartite graphs

 \begin{theorem} Let $G$ be a co-bipartite graph.
 Then $G$ is semi-transitive if and only if it contains none of the graphs in $\gs$ (depicted in Figure~\ref{gcob}) as an induced subgraph.
 Moreover, there exists a linear-time algorithm which, given a co-bipartite graph, determines whether it is semi-transitive. \end{theorem}

 \begin{proof} Assume that $G$ is semi-transitive.
-Suppose, for the sake of contradiction, that $G$ contains some graph in $\gs$ as an induced subgraph.
+Suppose to the contrary that $G$ contains some graph in $\gs$ as an induced subgraph.
 Then, by \textit{Lemma~\ref{cnwr}} and the hereditary property of semi-transitive graphs, $G$ would be non-semi-transitive—a contradiction.

 Conversely, suppose that $G$ contains none of the graphs in $\gs$ as an induced subgraph.
 Assume, for the sake of contradiction, that $G$ is not semi-transitive.
 Then, by \textit{Theorem~\ref{scco}}, the matrix $M(G)$ does not have the circularly compatible ones property.
 Moreover, by \textit{Theorem~\ref{cco}}, $M(G)$ contains a matrix $F \in \FCCO^\infty$ as a configuration.
 Hence, by \textit{Lemma~\ref{gco}}, $G$ contains an induced subgraph isomorphic to a graph in $\gs$, a contradiction.